bedrock-ui/bedrock-ui/packages/core/README.md

 # Bedrock UI

 A bedrock for building design systems.
-The core Sass/css styles and React components library
+The core Sass/css styles and React components library.